 Another drug that has reemerged on the drug scene is cocaine.
 Florida is a hub for drugs coming in from South America, and this is the first stop for the powerful stimulant drug.
 Unfortunately, it is not leaving the state.
 Cocaine has been the primary drug threat for years until the opioid crisis worsened.
 In 2009, 7,701 people were admitted to drug abuse treatment programs for crack cocaine, and another 3,815 for powder cocaine.

 Having the necessary laws in place to protect people who enroll in addiction treatment can be the difference between life and death.
-If someone attends a fraudulent facility that doesn’t follow the rules, their experience will suffer which, in turn, could cause them to abandon their sobriety.
+If someone attends a fraudulent facility that doesn’t follow the rules, their experience will be negative, which, in turn, could cause them to abandon their sobriety.

 A poor experience will be seared into someone’s mind the next time they think of getting treatment, so to prevent this from occurring, it is essential to know the laws put in place to protect clients.
 Below, we discuss some of the most important features implemented by drug treatment centers to ensure you or your loved one’s safety.